JayDevL/InvernaShop/README.md

-Sure!
-Here is the translation to English:

----
+**InvernaShop!**

-**InvernaShop!** Project by Maria del Rosario Sauzo, MSc in Computer Science.
+Project by Maria del Rosario Sauzo, MSc in Computer Science.
 For an online store dedicated to selling mixed products during the winter season within the locality of the state of Veracruz.

 ### Team:
 **Scrum Master:**